PROJECT REPORTS FOR MSMEs / START-UPs [INR 25000/- per each Report]

 Working Capital (WC) in the Total Project Cost/Total Investment are given in percentages,

 The following categories of people will definitely require project reports:

 i.
-Entrepreneurs and promoters,
+PICs (as Entrepreneurs, Entrepreneurs and promoters),

 ii.
 Financiers (Business Associates, Financial Institutions and Banks),

 iii.
-Chartered and Cost/Management Accountants/Financial Analysts,
+Chartered and Cost / Management Accountants / Financial Analysts,

 iv.
 Buyers & Vendors of fixed & floating assets, and